botwiki/botwiki.org/content/bots/twitterbots/NixieBot.md

 Robots: index,follow
 */

-[@NixieBot](https://twitter.com/NixieBot) is a Twitter bot created by [Robin Bussell](https://twitter.com/Zedsquared) that responds to tweets tagged with [#NixieBotShowMe](https://twitter.com/hashtag/NixieBotShowMe?src=hash) with GIFs that show the content of the tweet being animated on a series of vintage neon tubes.
+[@NixieBot](https://twitter.com/NixieBot) is an [open source](https://github.com/Zedsquared/NixieBot) Twitter bot created by [Robin Bussell](https://twitter.com/Zedsquared) that responds to tweets tagged with [#NixieBotShowMe](https://twitter.com/hashtag/NixieBotShowMe?src=hash) with GIFs that show the content of the tweet being animated on a series of vintage neon tubes.

 Author writes: